aio-libs/aiohttp/docs/web_reference.rst

 (:meth:`UrlDispatcher.add_static`).
 Don't rely on the route implementation too hard, static file handling most likely will be rewritten eventually.

-:class:`SystemRoute` exists for representing errors when requested url is not found or requested http method is not supported.
-It's very deep implementation details for now actually.

 So the only non-deprecated and not internal route is :class:`ResourceRoute` only.